Automobile

 What does a brake fluid change cost?

 Generally speaking, the price can range anywhere between $50 and $150, but it can also be higher or lower depending on the factors affecting it.
-The make and model of the vehicle, the type of brake fluid needed, and the location where the service is being performed can all affect the cost to change the brake fluid.
+The make and model of the vehicle, the type of brake fluid needed, and the location where the service is being performed can all affect the cost of changing the brake fluid.
 For a more precise estimate, it is recommended to speak with a certified mechanic or dealership.

 Read more: Brake pad and rotor replacement cost